FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 .. note::

-    The Python interface does not support C++'s templates and nested classes so there are differences in naming style.
-In almost all cases the template argument is simply appended to the name.
+    The Python interface does not support C++'s templates and nested classes so there are differences in naming style. :ref:`In almost all cases the template argument is simply appended to the name.<Python Types>`.

     .. list-table::